 What is a Process Approach?

-A process approach means an organization manages their business as a system of processes – not departments or people or products.
+A process approach means an organization manages their business as a system of processes – not departments, people, or products.
 This works because if you have a good process, you’ll have good results.
 Think about making cookies – if you follow a proven recipe (series of processes), it will provide good cookies (output).
-The interactions (the inputs and outputs that tie the processes together) between these processes is important.
-If you look at the simplified diagram below, the output of one process is the input of another process, which stresses the importance of not treating each process as an individual silo (department, job, etc).
+The interactions (the inputs and outputs that tie the processes together) between these processes are important.
+If you look at the simplified diagram below, the output of one process is the input of another process, which stresses the importance of not treating each process as an individual silo (department, job, etc.).
 Each process needs to ensure it delivers (outputs) what the next process needs (inputs).

 AS9100 promotes the process approach to managing an organization, and examines over 20 processes in its scope, including the entire Quality Management System (QMS) working as a process.
 Thus, you must document how you’re going to address these processes and (procedures are a good way to do that).
 AS9100 introduces the term process approach in the Introduction, and is again addressed in the section Leadership, stating that managers need to promote the process approach.

 Every organization is made up of a series of interacting processes.
 A process is a set of activities that uses resources (people, machines, etc.) to transform inputs into outputs.

 As a process approach can often become a complex system with too many processes, inputs, and outputs we recommend using a diagram or flowchart to allow you to better visualize the input-output relationship

 The AS9100 Standard is designed to manage and improve processes.

 - Second, you define standards for those processes.

 - Third, you decide how the process will be measured and evaluated.

 - Fourth, you document your approach to achieving the desired quality, as determined by your measurements.